You’re in deep running a Salesforce process when the “Apex CPU Time Limit Exceeded” error message appears.

 If you don’t optimize how Salesforce handles these updates (by using techniques like bulkifying your code), Salesforce will process each record one at a time, which uses up system resources much faster.

 Why it happens: Salesforce uses CPU time for every record it processes.
-When you run bulk operations without using best practices — like batch processing, optimizing your triggers, or using asynchronous processing — it quickly overwhelms the system.
+Running bulk operations without using best practices — like batch processing, optimizing your triggers, or using asynchronous processing — quickly overwhelms the system.

 Each record adds to the CPU load.
 Without strategies to reduce this load, Salesforce can’t process the updates within the allowed time.
 This is especially common for enterprise companies, which often handle massive data loads.